Aziroshin/citygamesystems/README.md

 It's built to work out of the box with sane defaults once copied into a project.
-Features are configurable in the inspector, and if you'd like to customize the keybindings, just add the relevant action(s) to the input map (it's designed to leave your project's actions alone unless you check `Overwrite Existing Actions` in the inspector).
+Features are configurable in the inspector, and if you'd like to customize the keybindings, just add the relevant action(s) to the input map (it's designed to prioritize your project's action settings unless you check `Override Existing Actions` in the inspector).

 It supports floating as well as collision-based "sliding" on a surface, switching between the modes by double-tapping space (by default).